sayakpaul/Age-Detection-of-Indian-Actors/README.md

 I didn't upload the dataset because of its volume.
 It can be found using the above-mentioned link.

-I used Floydhub Resource for running my model.
+I used Floydhub Resources for running my model.